 3. Local Consignment Stores: You can find inexpensive books, depending on the store.
 The prices on books at a consignment store are usually higher than kids books at thrift stores, mainly because someone has consigned the books and are trying to make money off of a sale.

-4. Amazon.com: Need a specific book and don’t have time to search garage sales of thrift stores?
-Browse through Amazon.com!
+4. Amazon: Need a specific book and don’t have time to search garage sales of thrift stores?
+Browse through the children’s books at Amazon.
 You can find new to used books here, but you will be paying a shipping charge.
 You have to determine if the shipping charge is worth it or not.

 5. Once Upon a Child: They usually have a great selection of gently used kids books, for $0.50-$1.00 or more.
 If you have any gently used books you would like to sell, you can sell them to Once Upon a Child, getting cash or store credit (depending on their policy).

 6. Ross Dress for Less/T.J.
 Maxx: If I need cheap kids books to give as gifts, this is the place to go.
 You can find great board books here along with titles from popular authors like Eric Carle or Dr. Seuss.
 Sometimes they put the books on sale, even when they are already at a low price.

 7. Book Swaps with Family and Friends (hand me downs): This is a good way to get books for free!
 Trade with family or friends.
 Some family or friends may even pass down their kids’ books to you

 8. Freecycle: If you have a strong and active Freecycle community, you can score a ton of great items, especially kids books.
 I have used this site many of times and have received several great books.
 You request that you are looking for kids books and if someone has a few to offer, you can set up a way to get them, FREE!